The Kingdom Of God

 The unfolding story of Scripture, God at work in His people, reveals to us the goodness of God’s authority and sovereign plan.
 We are committed to Jesus and His authority as King.
 When we live our lives in accordance with His ways, we get to experience pieces of the heavenly-age-to-come here and now.

-Trusting the Spirit to work in, thru, and around us
+Trusting the Spirit to work in, through, and around us in powerful ways.

 We are committed to experiencing and responding to God as He is revealed to us.
 We respond freely in worship as well as to the empowering work of the Spirit in our lives through the gifts of power, service, and leadership.